UCI-GDIM31/w0-setup-check-in-zhechengxiang123/README.md

 ### Development

-1. Programming (any languages/ frameworks)
+1. Programming (any languages/ frameworks) I had experience with Stata and Rstudio

-2. Game development (any engine)
+2. Game development (any engine) N/A

-3. Unity
+3. Unity N/A

 ### Programming & Game Development Concepts